Protect Your Potential Injury Claim

 If the reasons above aren’t enough to convince you to wear a seat belt, think about the people who love you.
 By taking just a second to click in your seat belt, you can decrease your chances of injuries and even death in the event of a car accident.

 If you were wearing your seat belt but sustained injuries in a car accident, a qualified lawyer can help you file an injury claim.
-The Des Moines personal injury attorney team at Walker, Billingsley & Bair work hard to level the field between injured Iowans and insurance companies.
+The Iowa personal injury attorney team at Walker, Billingsley & Bair work hard to level the field between injured Iowans and insurance companies.
 That’s why we provide this FREE book; The Legal Insider’s Guide to Iowa Car Accidents: 7 Secrets to Not Wreck Your Case.
-To learn more about what our legal team will do to help you protect your Iowa injury claim, contact Walker, Billingsley & Bair to schedule a no-cost consultation.
-Call 1-800-707-2552 to order your free accident book today.
-Call 1-(888) 435-9886 for immediate legal assistance.
+To learn more about what our legal team will do to help you protect your Iowa injury claim, contact Walker, Billingsley & Bair to schedule a no-cost consultation to order your free accident book today.
+Call (888) 435-9886 for immediate legal assistance.